Gurunandan08/Swiggy-Sales-Analysis/README.md

-📊 Swiggy Sales Analysis (Excel Dashboard)
+'📊 Swiggy Sales Analysis (Excel Dashboard)'
 Overview
 This project presents a comprehensive sales analysis for Swiggy using advanced Excel techniques.
 The dashboard visualizes key performance metrics, customer behavior, and regional trends to support strategic decision-making.
 It showcases V Gurunandan’s expertise in data storytelling, business intelligence, and Excel-based analytics.
 🎯 Objectives